mit-medg/csv2mysql/README.md

 memory demands for a very large table with one or more unique columns can be huge.
-Therefore, in such cases it is necessary to start the Java Virtual Machine with non-default memory parameters that can accommodate the large hash tables that hold these values.
+Therefore, in such cases it is necessary to start the Java Virtual Machine with non-default memory parameters that can accommodate the large hash tables and range trees that hold these values.
 Obviously, this must be run on a system with enough memory.
-For example, on one very large table containing about 250M rows, the following worked (though it may have provided more memory than needed):
+For example, on one very large table containing about 250M rows, the following worked (though these `jvm` arguments may have provided more memory than needed):

     java -Xms5128m -Xmx10512m -jar ~/bin/csv2mysql.jar -k -u test.csv